Survivor (Helena Paparizou song)

 "Survivor" is a song recorded by Swedish Greek singer-songwriter Helena Paparizou.
 The song was released on February 23, 2014 as the second single from Paparizou's third English-language album, One Life (2014).
-It is also available in first disc of the 2014 Melodifestivalen album.
+It is also available in first disc of the Melodifestivalen 2014 album.
 The song was written by Bobby Ljunggren, Henrik Wikström, Karl-Ola Kjellholm and Sharon Vaughn.
-It participated in the 2014 Melodifestivalen where it came fourth in the final behind Alcazar, Ace Wilder and the winner, Sanna Nielsen.
+It participated in the Melodifestivalen 2014 where it came fourth in the final behind Alcazar, Ace Wilder and the winner, Sanna Nielsen.

 "Survivor" is a mid-tempo pop rock song that discusses a relationship, a break-up and how she got over it.
 The song peaked at number 18 on the Sverigetopplistan top 60 singles and at number 6 on the DigiListan top 60 singles.
-The song received mostly critical acclaim by critics that reviewed songs from the 2014 Melodifestivalen, who complimented both the lyrical and musical content as well as the song's performance.
+The song received mostly critical acclaim by critics that reviewed songs from Melodifestivalen 2014, who complimented both the lyrical and musical content as well as the song's performance.

 Even though most of the songs from One Life are English versions of tracks from Paparizou's fifth Greek-language album Ti Ora Tha Vgoume?, "Survivor" is one of the songs that the version of the album is the first and only version.
 "Survivor" is also her second single release in Sweden after her seven years absence from the Swedish industry, following the first single of the album "Save Me (This Is An SOS)" and preceding the third single of the album "Don't Hold Back on Love".

 Background and release

-Paparizou was rumored as a participant of the 2014 Melodifestivalen in November, along with Yohio, who participated in the 2013 Melodifestivalen.
-However, after a confusion, some of the Greek media reported that Paparizou would be actually internally selected to represent Sweden in the 2014 Eurovision Song Contest.
+Paparizou was rumored as a participant of Melodifestivalen 2014 in November, along with Yohio, who participated in the Melodifestivalen 2013.
+However, after a confusion, some of the Greek media reported that Paparizou would be actually internally selected to represent Sweden in the Eurovision Song Contest 2014.
 On November 26, 2013, it was officially announced by Sveriges Television that Paparizou will compete in the selection.
 After the press conference held on November 26, 2013 for the presentation of the Melodifestivalen acts, Paparizou gave an interview about her song and her participation in the Melodifestivalen.
 She reportedly said "I had told I would never think of participating and doing this all again.
 But you never know what will happen in the future.
 And I'm here today".
 The song was written by Bobby Ljunggren, Henrik Wikström, Karl-Ola Kjellholm and Sharon Vaughn and the lyrics of the song were first seen on January 29, 2014, just three days before the first semi-final of Melodifestivalen.
 A preview of the song, along with the other seven entries of the semi-final, was revealed on January 30, 2014.